 • Expected to obtain Utah pharmacist licensure within the first 90 days of the residency program

-• Completion of two formal continuing education presentations
+• Completion of one ACPE Accredited Presentation: one hour continuing education presentation

 • Completion of a research project